contactopensource/contactopensource/api/meta/index.md

   * retired_by: url

-  * locale_id: locale(id) - example: the id of locale "English - United States".
+  * locale_id: locale.id - example: the id of locale "English - United States".